jamesal4/starpractice_html/README.md

 		- main.js
 		- other supporting js files for StarPractice

-	TODO: Stuff from StarBiochem that should be replaced by StarPractice functionality
+	TODO: Stuff from StarBiochem that should be replaced by StarPractice functionality should be removed.
 		- index.html (need to replace this StarBiochem index.html with one for StarPractice)
 		- jsmol (essential stuff for JSmol)
 			-- data (files that can be loaded by JSmol